 Amphorae, Oak, Tank

 Aging wine in the cellar before bottling is a process that takes patience, diligence and the knowledge of one’s terroir.
 Grapes grown in cooler climate regions will need a different aging process than those from warmer climates.
 The trick for quality though is to know which vessel suits which varietal, and how long each one needs to rest before bottling.
-Here are the three ways that the 40 Knots cellar ages its wine:
+In the 40 Knots cellar, we age our wine in three different vessels: Amphorae, french oak and stainless steel tanks.

 Remnants of these ceramic style terra cotta pots have been spotted as far back as 6000 BC, with archaeologist having found remains in the Republic of Georgia.
 Once the amphorae reached the Mediterranean, ancient Greek’s and Romans used them as the main transportation and storage of wine.
 A huge benefit of amphorae is the stabilization of temperature through exceptional thermal insulation.
 With a porous surface, the wine stabilizes through slight oxidation; double the oxidative effects of oak!
 In today's wine world, there has been an insurgence of amphorae in wineries that farm organic or biodynamically.
 In following this biodynamic route, amphorae pots found in our 40 Knots cellar have been growing in numbers over the last year.
 All three of our amphorae come from Artenova in Florence, Italy.